giacecco/railsponsibility/README.md

 	@your_twitter_handle your train leaving from BKM to EUS at 7:32 has arrived 5 minutes late, at 8:10

+If you don't know your stations' CRS codes, look them up [here](http://www.railwaycodes.org.uk/CRS/CRSa.shtm).
+Sometime soon Railsponsibility will be able to interpret your tweets and understand the stations' full names if you use them.

 ###It's broken, what should I do?

 First check the known issues [on the project's GitHub page](https://github.com/Digital-Contraptions-Imaginarium/railsponsibility/issues?state=open).
-If you can't find anything that applies to you, add a new issue, or, alternatively, write to railsponsibility@dico.im.
+If you can't find anything that applies to you, add a new issue, or, alternatively, write to railspo@dico.im.

 ##A bit of history